RMukerjee416/nomster/README.md

 # Nomster

 This is an app where food enthusiasts can post information about various restaurants and shops they have visited.
-Users can also upload photos and post comments as well as ratings.
-Each user will also have a public dashboard to showcase their involvement.
+Users can also upload photos and post comments (including ratings).
+A public dashboard is available for each user to showcase their involvement.
 The application was built on a Ruby on Rails framework.
 The information is saved to a PostgreSQL database.
 Devise is used for user authentication.
 The Geocoder API displays Google Maps when a correct street address is entered.
 SendGrid helps with notifying a user via email when someone else leaves a comment for the restaurant they have shared information on.

 ## Click [here](https://nomster-rajkumar-mukerjee.herokuapp.com/) to visit the website!